satheeshkmr955/twitch-clone/feature-and-issue.md

   - [x] toast[toastObj.type]
   - [x] useMutationGraphQL
     - [x] onSuccess
+- [x] useOpentelemetry
+- [x] jaeger not receiving GET or POST traces
+- [ ] traekif marks status for docker container red
+- [ ] for production graphql packages
+- [ ] useServerGraphql cann't be used in async function
+  - [ ] remove ignoreDuringBuilds from next.config.mjs
 - [ ] graphql-shield and graphql-middleware
 - [ ] loader on sign up and sign in
 - [ ] manage user